AdriDevelopsThings/AdriDevelopsThings/IDEAS.md

 ## Stellwerksim todo list
 There is an api to stellwerksim so it would be possible to get information from stellwerksim (like information of trains or events like a train joining the interlocking): Events like a train is joining the interlocking or a train would like to depart are written on a todo list (terminal based) and you can tick them off.

+## Automatically delete cloned git repositories
+I'm cloning all my git repositories to the download directory and push their changes directly to remote.
+However, I don't delete the cloned repositories even if they are no longer required.
+A tool that deletes all repositories that don't have changes to commit or push and whose content didn't change for a designated period, such as one week, would be great.
+Although I'm not sure how useful this tool would be, but I guess it sounds interesting.